 Qinchun Rao, PhD, Human Sciences, Nutrition Food & Exercise Sciences

 His role: Dr. Qinchun Rao has a Ph.D. in Food and Nutrition from Florida State University.
 His research interests lie in utilizing food chemistry, especially immunochemistry and physical chemistry, as a tool to answer questions arising in both food safety and food quality disciplines.
 His research related to food safety primarily focuses on the development of rapid methods for the detection of harmful or prohibited substances in food products such as undeclared allergenic food residues (AFR).
 His research related to food quality primarily focuses on studying 1) the fundamental mechanisms and external factors influencing the interactions of proteins and other ingredients in foods and 2) the bioavailability of nutrients and bioactive components in foods.

 Cesar Rodriguez, MD, College of Medicine, Department of Biomedical Sciences

-Research Faculty I and Entrepreneurship in Residence
+Research Faculty I and Entrepreneur in Residence